the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 including food, housing, and transportation.
 The poverty rate in New Orleans decreased from 28 to 23 percent between 1999 and 2019 while the Jefferson Parish poverty rate remained statistically unchanged.
-Across the U.S., the poverty rate increased from 12 to 12 percent between 1999 and 2019.
+Across the U.S., the poverty rate has stayed the same between 1999 and 2019.

 <img src="http://www.datacenterresearch.org/a/wp-content/uploads/2020/10/pov-1.png" style="display: block; margin: auto;" />